 National professional organizations work closely with the accreditation agency in their individual fields to ensure that persons entering their professions are receiving formal preparation related to current requirements for professional practice.
 In physical therapy, the cooperative relationship between the American Physical Therapy Association (APTA) and the Commission follows in this tradition.

 Accreditation is a voluntary process.
 Physical therapy education programs desiring accreditation status apply to CAPTE and must first achieve candidacy status before being considered for initial accreditation status.
 Both steps involve careful internal and external review and reports; onsite visits by qualified reviewers; and demonstrated compliance with established Standards and Required Elements and guidelines.
 Learn more.

 Everyone!
 The physical therapy accreditation process is a valuable service to the public, students, educational institutions, the programs, and the profession.
 Learn more.

 No, CAPTE only accredits physical therapy education programs.
 Learn more.

 Due to the "hands-on" nature of the profession, entry-level programs must include practice laboratories and clinical experiences that cannot be offered online or by correspondence.
 Therefore, CAPTE does not accredit any programs that are offered exclusively in a distance learning format.
-However, there are some programs that offer a portion of the program through distance.
-In the Directory of Accredited Programs, search by code A5 to find schools that offer a portion of the program through distance learning.
+However, there are some programs that offer the majority of the program through distance.
+In the Directory of Accredited Programs, search by code A5 to find schools that offer the majority of the program through distance learning.

 No, tDPT programs are post-professional programs.
 CAPTE only accredits entry-level PT and PTA education programs.